Siege of Fort Zeelandia: Prelude

 From 1623 to 1624, the Dutch had been at war with Ming China over the Pescadores.
 In 1633 they clashed with a fleet led by Zheng Zhilong in the Battle of Liaoluo Bay, ending in Dutch defeat.
 By 1632 the Dutch had established a post on a peninsula named Tayoan (now Anping District of Tainan), which was separated from the main part of Formosa by a shallow lagoon historically referred to as the Taikang inland sea.
 The Dutch fortifications consisted of two forts along the bay: the first and foremost fortification was the multiple-walled Fort Zeelandia, situated at the entrance to the bay, while the second was the smaller Fort Provintia, a walled administrative office.
-Frederick Coyett, the governor of Taiwan for the Dutch East India Company, was stationed in Fort Zeelandia with 1,733 people: 905 soldiers and officers, 547 enslaved people, 218 women and children, and 63 married men, while his subordinate, Valentyn, was in charge of Fort Provintia and its garrison of 140 soldiers.
+Frederick Coyett, the governor of Taiwan for the Dutch East India Company, was stationed in Fort Zeelandia with 1,733 people: 905 soldiers and officers, 547 slaves, 218 women and children, and 63 married men, while his subordinate, Valentyn, was in charge of Fort Provintia and its garrison of 140 soldiers.

 In 1659, after an unsuccessful attempt to capture Nanjing, Koxinga, son of Zheng Zhilong and leader of the Ming loyalist remnants, felt that the Qing Empire had consolidated their position in China sufficiently, while his troops needed more supplies and soldiers.
 He began searching for a suitable location as his base of operations, and soon a Chinese man named He Bin (何斌), who was working for the Dutch East India Company in Formosa (Taiwan), fled to Koxinga's base in Xiamen and provided him with a map of Taiwan.

 Koxinga's invasion

 Landing

 On 23 March 1661, Koxinga's fleet set sail from Kinmen (Quemoy) with hundreds of junks of various sizes, with roughly 25,000 soldiers and sailors aboard.
 They arrived at Penghu the next day.
-On 30 March, a small garrison was left at Penghu while the main body of the fleet left and arrived at Tayoan on 2 April 2.
-On Baxemboy Island in the Bay of Taiwan, unrelated to the siege, 2,000 Chinese attacked 240 Dutch musketeers, routing them.
+On 30 March, a small garrison was left at Penghu while the main body of the fleet left and arrived at Tayoan on 2 April.
+On Baxemboy Island in the Bay of Taiwan, unrelated to the siege, 2,000 Chinese individuals attacked 240 Dutch musketeers, routing them.
 After passing through a shallow waterway unknown to the Dutch, they landed at the bay of Lakjemuyse.
 Three Dutch ships attacked the Chinese junks and destroyed several until their main warship, the Hector, exploded due to a cannon firing near its gunpowder supply.
 The remaining two ships consisted of a yacht and a lesser warship, which could not keep Koxinga from controlling the waters around Taiwan.
 No further opposition was for the time encountered.
 The remainder of Koxinga's men safely landed and built earthworks overlooking the plain.